-11.1.8.2.3 In the event that a faculty member assumes the teaching duties of a colleague on jury duty for more than two (2) weeks, the dean and chair shall confer regarding appropriate compensation.
+- 11.1.9.2.1 Faculty shall retain full pay and status during such periods, less that amount received as remuneration for service on the jury. - 11.1.9.2.2 The period of leave for jury or court duty (excluding compensated service as an expert witness) will be counted as full-time service in determining eligibility for professional leave - 11.1.9.2.3 In the event that a faculty member assumes the teaching duties of a colleague on jury duty for more than two (2) weeks, the dean and chair shall confer regarding appropriate compensation.